The canonical complex of the weak order: Semi-crossing arc bidiagrams

 \begin{proposition} For any lower ideal~$I$ of the subarc order, the canonical complex of the quotient of the weak order by~$\equiv_I$ is isomorphic to the subcomplex of the semi-crossing complex induced by~$\set{\alpha_\join}{\alpha \in I} \sqcup \set{\alpha_\meet}{\alpha \in I}$. \end{proposition}

+We conclude with a conjecture motivated by \cref{prop:singletonIntervals} and checked by computer experiments for all lattice quotients of the weak order on~$\f{S}_n$ for~$n \le 5$.

-\begin{remark} Observe that the semi-crossing arc bidiagram corresponding to a singleton~$[\sigma, \sigma]$ is just a path alternating between increasing blue steps and decreasing red steps corresponding to the ascents and descents of~$\sigma$.
-See \cref{fig:diagExamples,}.
-In general, we conjecture that the semi-crossing arc bidiagram corresponding to an inclusion minimal interval in a lattice quotient of the weak order does not contain crossing in the interior of an arc. \end{remark}
+\begin{conjecture} The semi-crossing arc bidiagram corresponding to an inclusion minimal interval in a lattice quotient of the weak order does not contain any crossing in the interior of its arcs. \end{conjecture}